Leiden-chemical-immunology/Glyco-PAINT-Java/doc/Manual.md

 The following steps are necessary to address this:

 - Open the Windows Start menu and select the Control Panel
-- Open thye Regional and Language Options
+- Open the Regional and Language Options
 - Select the Regional options
 - Search for List Separator and type a comma
 - Confirm the chances